Skip to content

 What are the warning signs of DKA?

 DKA is a very serious condition.
-People who have diabetes should contact their healthcare provider or get to a hospital right away if they have the symptoms of DKA.
+If you have diabetes and think you have DKA, contact your healthcare provider or go to a hospital right away.
 The first symptoms to appear are usually:

 The next stage of DKA symptoms include: